asmaloney/ACT-R/README.md

 # ACT-R

-This is a mirror of the official ACT-R distribution found [here](https://act-r.psy.cmu.edu/software/).
+This is a mirror of the official ACT-R distribution found [here](http://act-r.psy.cmu.edu/software/).

+I created this mirror so that I could provide smaller ACT-R packages for use with my **[gactar project](https://github.com/asmaloney/gactar)**.

-The only differences are this README file and I copied the license to [LICENSE.txt](LICENSE.txt) so GitHub would pick it up.
+The only changes I made are this README file and I copied the license to [LICENSE.txt](LICENSE.txt) so GitHub would pick it up.

 Releases are tagged with their version number.

+If you have issues with ACT-R itself, please [contact the ACT-R people](http://act-r.psy.cmu.edu/software/).

 ## License